What is Keyman Insurance:

 (ii) max .S.A – to be treated at par with public Ltd. companies

-(iii) no. of shareholders/employees – more then 5 but less then 10
+(iii) no. of shareholders/employees – more than 5 but less than 10

 (iv) max .S.A. – 3 time the last 3 yrs average net profit(before tax)